jbutko/ExpressJS-Socket.IO-AngularJS-Boilerplate/client/README.md

 ```bash
 gulp
 ```
-- all SCSS/HTML will be watched for changes and injected into browser thanks to BrowserSync
+- all SCSS/HTML/JS will be watched for changes and lint errors with browser reloading

 ## 3. Build production version
 ```bash
 gulp build
 ```
-- this will process following tasks:
+- build task includes:
 * clean _build folder
-* compile SASS files, minify and uncss compiled css
+* compile and minify SASS files
 * copy and optimize images
 * minify and copy all HTML files into $templateCache
-* build index.html
+* build index.html with useming package
-* minify and copy all JS files
-* copy fonts
+* copy assets
-* show build folder size

 ## 4. Start webserver without watch task
 ```bash